-Check Point's SecureXLTM is a software interface that enables Check Point to leverage technologies from multiple silicon, appliance and computer system partners to accelerate the performance of firewall and VPN gateways by off-loading simple, though computationally intensive functions to third-party packet processors.
-Using SecureXL different hardware appliance vendors can stimulate the performance of "Secured by Check Point" appliances and provide greater value to their customers that are benefiting from wire-speed advanced security.
+Check Point's SecureXL is a software interface that enables Check Point to leverage technologies from multiple silicon, appliance and computer system partners to accelerate the performance of Firewall-1 and VPN-1 gateways by off-loading simple, though computationally intensive, functions to third-party packet processors.
+Using SecureXL different hardware appliance vendors can accelerate the performance of "Secured by Check Point" appliances and provide greater value to their customers that are benefiting from wire-speed advanced security.